boldare/xsolve-tv-control/README.md

 It's also possible to run applicaiton using package name:
 `node tv-cli.js --tv "tv name 1" "tv name 4" --run com.opera.sdk.example`

+## View page
+You can view webpage using `--viewpage` option.
+Full url (with `http://` or `https://` must be used).
+Default browser will be used.
+`node tv-cli.js --tv "tv name 1" "tv name 4" --viewpage "https://google.com/"`

+### Browser
+You may also specify specific browser using `--browser` option:
+`node tv-cli.js --tv "tv name 1" "tv name 4" --viewpage "https://google.com/" --browser chrome`

 ## Run Youtube URL
 You can play youtube url using `--yt` command:
 `node tv-cli.js --all --yt "https://www.youtube.com/watch?v=G1IbRujko-A"`